-First, the MHSU Alliance recommends that funds be earmarked for a distributed service model throughout the County.
-Gaps in communitybased services are identified in early identification and early intervention services for youth and families as well as for effective and efficient suicide prevention programs.
-Other gaps in community-based services would require an expansion of outpatient services and supportivehousing as well as ongoing assistance for those with more intensive needs.
+• First, the MHSU Alliance recommends that funds be earmarked for a distributed service model throughout the County.
+Gaps in community-based services are identified in early identification and early intervention services for youth and families as well as for effective and efficient suicide prevention programs.
+Other gaps in community-based services would require an expansion of outpatient services and supportive-housing as well as ongoing assistance for those with more intensive needs.

+The report's

+to meet the needs of

+our residents.

-The report's key finding: While many quality services currently exist in our community, Larimer County does not have a continuum of mental health treatment and support services that is sufficient to meet the needs of our residents. • Second, the MHSU Alliance recommends the development of a 24/7 Behavioral Health Services Center, which would become the hub for crisis and withdrawal management (detox) services, as well as coordinated care.
+• Second, the MHSU Alliance recommends the development of a 24/7 Behavioral Health Services Center, which would become the hub for crisis and withdrawal management (detox) services, as well as coordinated care.